 To keep your phone or other electronics safe while running in the rain, wear workout gear that has inside pockets for your devices.
 But in pouring rain those pockets might not keep electronics completely dry, you might also consider waterproof case or simply in a plastic Ziploc bag.

 When it’s raining, it gets darker and more difficult for drivers to see you.
 The wet and slippery roads make it hard for vehicles to stop quickly.
 Wear neon sportswear or items with reflective patches or LED lights.
+I can highly recommend the multifunctional Flipbelt.

 Modify your running speed and form